rhdhorchestrator/rhdhorchestrator.github.io/content/blog/customer-Q-and-A.md

 **A:** In SonataFlow, clean up of workflows and their runs is done via the DB, to preserve auditing information.
 Therefore, even removal of workflows resources (SonataFlow CR, CM, secrets) from the cluster will not influence their appearances in DI.
 This information is required for auditing purposes, e.g. maintaining the history of workflow runs.

-In orchestrator 1.6 the workflow will be shown as unavailable.
+In Orchestrator 1.6 the workflow will be shown as unavailable.
-In orchestrator 1.7 deleted workflows will be filtered from the UI - tracked by [this issue](https://issues.redhat.com/browse/FLPATH-2333).
+In Orchestrator 1.7 deleted workflows will be filtered from the UI - tracked by [this issue](https://issues.redhat.com/browse/FLPATH-2333).

 </details>